TinsleyDevers/CalhounGrades/README.md

 Scrapes grades off Blackboard and converts them into Points, Precentages, and letter grade inside of an Excel Sheet

 ## Requirements
-Requires a Calhoun Community College login. <br>
+Requires a Calhoun Community College student login. <br>
 However, you can easily edit the script to work with your school if they use Blackboard.

 ## Example